 Sunshine Coast FC was successful in gaining a license for the newly formed National Premier Leagues competition.
 The NPL represents an important step in the realisation of FFA’s strategic vision to make Australia a world class football nation and to better connect elite player development with the wider football community

 Under this license the Under 12, Under 13, Under 14, Under 15, Under 16 and Under 18 teams were formed, along with the Under 14 and Under 18 years women’s teams.

 During the 2013 season Sunshine Coast FC was again able to prove it is amongst the best in the State with the First Team making the finals and the Under 18 team winning the Premiership.
 Our inaugural junior elite player program also proved effective with seven of the eight junior teams, both boys and girls, finishing in the top four and a record number of players selected for State representation.

-The club continues to expand its overseas connections with relationships with clubs in the Japanese J League, Japanese National University League, the Solomon Islands and Papua and New Guinea.
+The club continued to expand its overseas connections with relationships with clubs in the Japanese J League, Japanese National University League, the Solomon Islands and Papua and New Guinea.

-Former club players now play in the A League, K league, O league and several have played for their country.
+Former club players have now played in the A League and Oceania with several also playing for their country.

 2020-2021: Football Queensland Premier League & Full-Time Academy Launched

 After a tough couple of season in the NPL, the club was relegated into the FQPL 1 where is has stabilized and relaunched itself full of young promising talent from the Coast.
 The club now also boasts Senior womens football playing in the FQPL3 competition.

 In late 2019, Sunshine Coast FC teamed up with its educational partner Peregian Beach College in a ground-breaking Academy program designed to nurture young talent on and off the football pitch.